pce2zion/nibssPay/README.md

 you can also test for invalid account numbers

-Once the sender account details aprovided are valid, the transaction is saved into the database to be processed with a status of PENDING.
+Once the sender account details are provided are valid, the transaction is saved into the database to be processed with a status of PENDING.
 If the balance is less than the amount to send, the transaction fails and INSUFFICIENT FUNDS is returned as the status, else, the transaction fee is calculated, the transaction is encrypted using RSA encryption and send to the beneficiary institution.
 Here, i built a mock server to accept all transaction requests.
 This returns a response if successful.

 If a successful response is received, it means that the beneficiary received the transaction.
 Then the transaction fee is removed from the sender account alongside the amount. the status